Ann Sheridan Curses Like a Sailor, Proves She’s More Than “The Oomph Girl,” And Discovers Billy Travilla. It's 1947's Nora Prentiss.

 Nora Prentiss Film Noir Cinematography and Tricks

-Ann’s nuanced performance in the film is enhanced by the gorgeous cinematography of the great James Wong Howe.
-Nora Prentiss was filmed on location in San Francisco, and Howe perfectly captures the beauty of the city, and sets the tone of the film, through his dark, harsh lighting.
-Howe’s work is a beautiful, film noir-style tribute to San Francisco.
+Ann’s performance in the film is enhanced by the cinematography of the great James Wong Howe.
+Nora Prentiss was filmed on location in San Francisco, and Howe perfectly captures the beauty of the city.
+He sets the tone of the film through his dark, harsh lighting.
+Howe’s work is a beautiful, film noir tribute to San Francisco.

-Filming in such a populated, bustling city brought its own challenges however, and Vincent Sherman would come away from Nora Prentiss with a few more tricks up his sleeve.
-Sherman would find that concealing the camera was absolutely critical when filming in the middle of a big city—the rear of a pickup truck was always a solid option.
-Sherman would also find that to keep the natural, fast-paced feel of the city, stand-ins to the stars had to be used until the very last minute, with stars watching discretely from a distance, until it was time to film.
-Otherwise, crowds would form, and the scene would lose its authenticity.
+Filming in such a populated, bustling city brought its own challenges however.
+Vincent Sherman came away from Nora Prentiss with a few more tricks up his sleeve: Sherman found that concealing the camera was absolutely critical when filming in the middle of a big city—the rear of a pickup truck was always a solid option.
+Sherman also found that in order to keep the natural, fast-paced feel of the city, stand-ins to the stars had to be used until the very last minute.
+Only then could the stars be brought in to film.
+Otherwise, crowds formed, and the scene lost authenticity.

 “the picture caught on and did better business than expected.”

-Nora Prentiss would earn Warner Bros. almost double what it cost to make the film—the film was budgeted at $1.48 million, and earned $3.3 million—a pretty significant return, especially considering that the average price of a movie ticket in 1947 was 44 cents.
+Nora Prentiss earned Warner Bros. almost double what it cost to make—the film was budgeted at $1.48 million, and earned $3.3 million—a significant return, especially considering that the average price of a movie ticket in 1947 was 44 cents.

-Understandably, Jack Warner was eager to repeat the success of Nora Prentiss, and quickly set about finding a new vehicle for Vincent Sherman and Ann to make together.
-Thanks to Sherman’s input, that film would be The Unfaithful (1947), which gave Ann another opportunity to demonstrate her range and talent.
+Understandably, Jack Warner was eager to repeat the success of Nora Prentiss, and quickly set out to find a new vehicle for Vincent Sherman and Ann Sheridan.
+With Sherman’s input, that film would be The Unfaithful (1947).

 Travilla and Sheridan: A Fashion Friendship

 The pairing of Sherman and Sheridan wasn’t the only successful partnership that began on Nora Prentiss.
-The film would also be the first of five that Ann would make with legendary fashion designer, Billy Travilla.
+The film also marked the beginning of Ann’s collaborations with legendary fashion designer, Billy Travilla.
 Nora Prentiss was the first of five films Ann and Travilla made together.

-When she asked to meet the artist one night, Ann and Travilla immediately hit it off, and found even more common ground when the subject turned to fashion: Travilla was an aspiring designer with slight success to his name, and Ann was a popular film star who loved to dress well.
+Ann asked to meet the artist one night, and the two immediately hit it off.
+Ann and Billy found more common ground when the subject turned to fashion: Travilla was an aspiring designer with slight success to his name, while Ann was a popular film star who loved to dress well.

-When Ann negotiated her contract with Warner Bros. at the end of her 18 month strike in 1946, she made sure that Billy Travilla was part of the deal: Travilla was brought in as her personal designer.
+In 1946, when Ann negotiated her contract with Warner Bros. at the end of her 18 month strike, she made sure that Billy Travilla was part of the deal.
+The studio hired Billy to be her personal designer.

-Nora Prentiss was Travilla’s first film under the new contract, and the young designer excelled at showing Ann’s statuesque figure to full advantage.
-Travilla would say about Ann in 1946 that
+Nora Prentiss was Travilla’s first film under the new contract, and he features Ann’s statuesque figure to full advantage.
+As Travilla said of working with Ann at the time:

 “Nothing shall ever veil, conceal, or minimize in any way the gorgeous works nature has formed on Miss Sheridan, Her hip-line is an unparalleled work of art and I wouldn’t commit the sin of hiding it.”